4lessandrodev/type-ddd/README.md

         return new Money({ amount: 0 });
     }

-    // factory method to create a instance public static create(amount: number): Result<Money> {
+    // factory method to create an instance and validate value. public static create(amount: number): Result<Money> {

         const isValid = this.isValidProps({ amount });